okgrow/analytics/README.md

 });
 ```

-See the [analytics.js track documentation](https://segment.com/docs/libraries/analytics.js/#track) for a full description of `track()` and all the other functions available in this package.
+Check Segment.io's [analytics.js track documentation](https://segment.com/docs/libraries/analytics.js/#track) for a full description of `track()` and all the other functions available in this package.

 ### Track visitor scrolling